miLibris/flask-rest-jsonapi/docs/permission.rst

 .. warning::

-    If you want to use both permission system and oauth support to retrieve information like user from oauth (request.oauth.user) in the permission system you have to initialize permission system before to initialize oauth support because of decorators cascading.
+    If you want to use both the permission system and OAuth support to retrieve information such as a user (request.oauth.user), you have to initialize the permission system before initializing OAuth support.
+This is because of decorator cascading.

 Example: